Sources for Audley End House and Gardens

 Mortgages of the Audley End estate (1701–7) and a deed of separation (1728) between Charles and Henrietta Howard (see the Norfolk RO online catalogue).

 - Polish Special Operations Executive records, from the Second World War.

 Saffron Walden Museum

-- early 20th-century photographs, cuttings, etc.
+- Early 20th-century photographs, cuttings, etc.

 Sir John Soane’s Museum, London

-Material Sources and Collections
+Material Sources and Collection